zilishen/documentation/content/nms/admin-guides/maintenance/backup-and-recovery.md

     ./k8s-backup-adm.sh
     ```

-5. Run the backup script:
+4. Run the backup script:

     ```bash
     ./k8s-backup.sh
     ```
     {{< note >}}The backup script does not need the utility pod or sudo permissions to create a backup.{{< /note >}}

-6. The command will ask for the NGINX Management Suite namespace.
-The script will create a backup-archive in the same directory called `k8s-backup-<timestamp>.tar.gz`.
+5. The command will ask for the NGINX Management Suite namespace.
+The script will create a backup archive in the same directory called `k8s-backup-<timestamp>.tar.gz`.

 ### Full Restoration: Same Kubernetes Cluster

 To restore NGINX Management Suite and the installed modules deployed in the same Kubernetes cluster, follow these steps:

-1. Download the NGINX Management Suite Helm chart for your currently installed version of NGINX Management Suite:

-    ```bash
-    helm repo add nginx-stable https://helm.nginx.com/stable
-    helm repo update
-    helm pull nginx-stable/nms
-    tar zxvf nms-<version>.tgz
-    ```

-2. Copy the extracted backup scripts to your working directory:
+1. Copy the extracted backup scripts to your working directory:

     - For NGINX Management Suite and API Connectivity Manager, copy`k8s-restore.sh` from the `nms-<version>/charts/nms-hybrid/backup-restore/` directory.
     - (Optional) For App Delivery Management, copy `k8s-restore-adm.sh` from the `nms-<version>/charts/nms-adm/backup-restore/`directory.